AI for Humans: Designing the Judgement Layer

 The tools are available to everyone.

-The judgment to direct them is not.
+The judgement to direct them is not.

 The strongest new-value stories aren’t just about what AI makes possible.
 They’re about what it makes responsible.
 Businesses that use AI to embed sustainability into their products, services and operations aren’t just doing the right thing.
 They’re building something hard to copy.
 If your workflows only measure efficiency, your people will only optimise for efficiency.
-Build sustainability into the metrics your teams actually see, and judgment follows.
+Build sustainability into the metrics your teams actually see, and judgement follows.

 Take one AI-assisted workflow your team uses regularly.
 Map it from start to finish.
 Then ask three questions.

 If you have read this series, you have a framework for thinking about AI that goes beyond tools and efficiency.
-You know how to spot new opportunities, decide what to delegate and what to lead, and build systems that develop judgment over time.
+You know how to spot new opportunities, decide what to delegate and what to lead, and build systems that develop judgement over time.
 The last step is using that framework to create something your competitors cannot easily replicate.

 If you want support building the kind of AI capability that compounds, take a look at how we work with businesses through our Digital Product and AI service.